Elephant Herds: The Power of Moms Working Together

 That is the heart of it.

-We don’t need to slap a label on it and join a club.
+We don’t need to slap a label on ourselves, our children, or others.
 We don’t need to box ourselves in just to be accepted.
 We need to embrace our differences.
 We need to model that for our girls.

 Recently, I had a conversation with a group of 24-year-old women, and they asked me: